 Differences from 12 Step Treatment (AA)

-Twelve-step programs tend to follow a rigid criterion that is slightly changed to fit the various addictions.
+12 step programs are free to attend and can be effective for after treatment maintenance.
+12 step programs tend to follow a rigid criterion that is slightly changed to fit the various addictions.
 Because of this, there are many ways that the ever evolving non 12 step programs differ from traditional treatment.

 Cure for Co-Occurring Disorders

 Addiction often goes hand in hand with mental disorders.
 These disorders are standalone issues from addiction, and need their own plans of treatment.
 Despite this, traditional 12 step treatment programs focus on addiction alone, with the idea that the simultaneous problems will vanish as the patient goes into sobriety.